Steering Committee Candidate Profiles

 Charlie Coakley, Irish Water

 I am an environmental scientist with over 21 years' experience, I have shown leadership over a number of areas including biodiversity, energy efficiency and water management.
 This leadership has allowed winning of numerous awards including SEAI, Bord Bia and IBEC awards.
-My primary motivation for joining the IFNC Steering Committee is to help drive a natural capital approach both in Irish Water and nationally, through leading by example.
-Irish Water has a large portfolio of assets nationwide and can make a significant contribution to a natural capital approach.
+My primary motivation for joining the NCI Steering Committee is to help drive a natural capital approach both in Irish Water and nationally, through leading by example.
+With a large portfolio of assets nationwide, Irish Water can make a significant contribution to a natural capital approach.

 Conor Kretsch, Cohab Initiative